Balanced routing of random calls: Introduction

 We are given a sequence of $M$ calls one at a time.
 For each call in turn, we must choose a route (either a direct link or an alternative two-link route via an intermediate node) if this is possible, before seeing later calls.
 These routes cannot be changed later, and calls do not end.
 The aim is to minimise the number of calls that fail to be routed successfully.

-The calls are independent random variables $Z_1,Z_2, \ldots, Z_M $, where each $Z_j$ is uniformly distributed over the edges $e \in E(K_n)$.
+The calls are independent random variables $Z_1,Z_2, \ldots, Z_M $, where each $Z_j$ is uniformly distributed over the edges $e \in E(K_n)$, the edge set of $K_n$.
 Let $d$ be a (fixed) positive integer.
-A {\it general dynamic alternative routing algorithm} GDAR operates as follows.
-For each call $e = \{u,v\}$ in turn, the call is routed on the direct link if possible; and otherwise nodes $w_1, \ldots, w_d$ are selected uniformly at random with replacement from $V \setminus \{u,v\}$ and the call is routed via one of these nodes if possible, along the two corresponding indirect links.
-The {\it first-fit dynamic alternative routing algorithm} FDAR is the version when we always choose the first possible alternative route, if there is one.
-The {\it balanced dynamic alternative routing algorithm} BDAR is the version when we choose an alternative route which minimises the larger of the current loads on its two indirect links, if possible.
+A \emph{general dynamic alternative routing algorithm} GDAR operates as follows.
+For each call $e = \{u,v\}$ in turn, the call is routed on the direct link if possible, and otherwise nodes $w_1, \ldots, w_d$ are selected uniformly at random with replacement from $V \setminus\{u,v\}$, and the call is routed via one of these nodes if possible, along the two corresponding indirect links.
+The \emph{first-fit dynamic alternative routing algorithm} FDAR is the version when we always choose the first possible alternative route, if there is one.
+The \emph{balanced dynamic alternative routing algorithm} BDAR is the version when we choose an alternative route which minimises the larger of the current loads on its two indirect links, if possible.
+Calls that do not find an available route are lost.

 Results for this model were first obtained in~\cite{l00,lu99}, and later strengthened and extended in~\cite{lmcu03}.
-Consider the case where $M \sim cN$ for a constant $c>0$.
-It is known that with the algorithm FDAR we need both link capacities $D_1,D_2$ of order $\sqrt{{ \ln n} \over \ln \ln n}$ to ensure that {\em asymptotically almost surely} (aas), that is `with probability $\rightarrow 1$ as $n \rightarrow \infty$', all $M$ calls are routed successfully.
-On the other hand, the balanced method BDAR succeeds with much smaller capacities.
-Specifically, there is a tight threshold value close to $\ln \ln n/\ln d$ for $D_2$ to guarantee that aas no call fails (and the precise value of $D_1$ is unimportant).
+Consider the case where $M \sim c{n \choose2}$ for a constant $c>0$.
+It is known that with the algorithm FDAR we need both link capacities $D_1,D_2$ of order $\sqrt{{ \ln n} \over\ln\ln n}$ to ensure that \emph{asymptotically almost surely} (a.a.s.), that is, ``with probability $\rightarrow1$ as $n \rightarrow\infty$'', all $M$ calls are routed successfully.
+The balanced method BDAR succeeds with much smaller capacities.
+Specifically, there is a tight threshold value close to $\ln\ln n/\ln d$ for $D_2$ to guarantee that a.a.s. no call fails (and the precise value of $D_1$ is unimportant; see Theorems 1.3~and~7.1 in~\cite{lmcu03}, where in the latter $D_1=0$).